johnlpage/MongoEnterpriseMicroserviceExamples/Mews/README.md

   This can be used in a  _postWriteTrigger_   to retrieve what changed after each batch has loaded , for example to maintain a change history.
 In this example a  _postWriteTrigger_ is configured to save that history of changes in the collection `vehicleinspection_history`
+* `INSERT` the document is added without explicitly checking if it already exists based on the annotated @ID field.
+In the event of a duplicate key then this will throw and log an error and your code should be adapted to deal with it.
+  This is faster than upsert but only really useful in initial bulk loading.

 There is an additional option in this example where adding the option to the URL of `futz=true` uses a _preWriteTrigger_ to modify the incoming data.This is purely for testing and modifies documents before writing to change field values, set